Do you ever hear yourself saying any of these phrases that have become all too common in homes across the world these days?

 Where to Start

-Sorry to say this, but it starts with us parents.
-Before we can even begin to help our children to make wise choices when it comes to technology use, we have to ask ourselves exactly what behaviors are we modeling?
-If we aren’t exercising discipline and we’re constantly on our devices, we can’t expect anything different from our children.
+Sorry, but not sorry, to say this, but it starts with you the parent.
+Before you can even begin to help your children to make wise choices when it comes to technology use, you have to ask yourself exactly what behaviors am I modeling?
+If you aren’t exercising discipline and you’re constantly on your iphone or tablet, you can’t expect anything different from your children.

 “What you do speaks so loudly that I cannot hear what you say.” ~Ralph Waldo Emerson